Santa Ana Personal Injury Attorneys

 Motorcycle Accidents

-Being mindful of other vehicles on the road is a duty shared by all drivers in California, whether those vehicles are motorcycles, other cars, trucks, or pedestrians.
-As noted by the CA OTS, in 2022 there were 57 motorcycle accidents in Santa Ana that resulted in fatalities or injuries.
-Common causes of motorcycle accidents include:
+Being mindful of other vehicles on the road is a duty shared by all drivers in California, particularly when those vehicles are motorcycles.
+The California Office of Traffic Safety reports that injuries in motorcycle accidents have been steadily increasing in Santa Ana.

 - Distracted driving